MostAwesomeDude/construct/docs/bitwise.rst

 * BitStructs are non-nestable (because Bitwise are not nestable) so writing something like ``BitStruct(BitStruct(Octet))`` will not work.
 You can use regular Structs inside BitStructs.
 * Byte aligned - The total size of the elements of a BitStruct must be a multiple of 8 (due to alignment issues).
 RestreamedBytesIO will raise an error if the amount of bits and bytes does not align properly.
-* Pointers and Lazy* - Do not place fields that do seeking/telling or lazy parsing inside bitwise because it uses an internal stream, so external stream offsets will turn out wrong, have unknown side-effects or raise exceptions.
+* GreedyRange Pointer Lazy* - Do not place fields that do seeking/telling or lazy parsing inside bitwise, because RestreamedBytesIO offsets will turn out wrong, have unknown side-effects or raise unknown exceptions.
+* GreedyBytes GreedyString - Do not use fields that read till EOF, because RestreamedBytesIO implementation does not support it.
 * Normal (byte-oriented) classes like Int* Float* can be used by wrapping in Bytewise.
 If you need to mix byte- and bit-oriented fields, you should use a BitStruct and Bytewise.
 * Advanced classes like tunneling may not work in bitwise context.
 Only basic fields like integers were throughly tested.

 Fields that work with bits
 =============================

+Those classes work exclusively in Bitwise context.

 ::